Skip to main content Skip to secondary navigation

 Important

-Before-Tax Contributions Limit
+Pre-Tax Contributions Limit

-This limit includes before-tax contributions to the TDA and CRA, as well as the Roth 403(b) -- even though the Roth contributions are made on an after-tax basis.
+This limit includes pre-tax contributions to the TDA and CRA, as well as the Roth 403(b) -- even though the Roth contributions are made on an after-tax basis.
 It does not apply to after-tax employee contributions in the CRA.
-This limit applies to all before-tax employee contributions you make this year to any employer savings plan under IRC Sections 403(b) and 401(k).
+This limit applies to all pre-tax employee contributions you make this year to any employer savings plan under IRC Sections 403(b) and 401(k).
 If you worked for any other employer during the year, you are responsible for monitoring the annual limit.

 Catch-Up Contributions

-• The university will not allow you to contribute to this 15-year catch up without a catch-up limits calculation provided by Stanford Benefits.
+• The university will not allow you to contribute to this 15-year catch-up without a catch-up limits calculation provided by Stanford Benefits.

 Total Contribution Limit

-• Employee contributions to the TDA, Roth and CRA accounts of the SCRP, including any Catch-Up contributions for individuals over age 50 or 60-63,
+• Employee contributions to the TDA, Roth, and CRA accounts of the SCRP, including any Catch-Up contributions for individuals over age 50 or 60-63,

 • Plus Stanford matching and basic contributions to the SCRP